 - Use forward scatter and side scatter data to exclude dead cells and unwanted events.
 Three of the common data errors can be accounted for by dead cells, debris, and two cells moving through the laser at once (doublets).
 All of which can result in unexplainable events, thus, the reason to gate them out.
 Forward scatter estimates size of cells and, as such, can be used to ignore the data that would not correlate to the cells you wish to focus on.

 - Gate for single or dual parameters.
-Creating a histogram to analyze the data (detailed further in Part 3) can be done with single parameters (such as positive and negative populations of fluorescent markers) or dual parameters (which creates a four quadrant density plot).
+Creating a histogram to analyze the data (detailed further in Part 3) can be done with single parameters (such as positive and negative populations of fluorescent markers) or dual parameters can be analyzed on bivariate scatter plots.

 Once the gates are in place and the data is collected, all that’s left is to look at the final results.